Chigaga/area_calculation/README.md

 The notebook provides functions necessary for the area calculation process and examples of their implementation.

-We used [Sunpy](https://docs.sunpy.org/en/stable/) open source software package to access and process the solar images.
-We also thank Shantanu Jain for very helpful suggestions for the code development.
+We used [Sunpy](https://docs.sunpy.org/en/stable/) open-source software package to access and process the solar images.
+We also thank Shantanu Jain for his helpful suggestions for the code development.

 ### Functions:
 - `calculate_pixel_area`